graywolftech/rest-ts/README.md

 ```

 ## Limitations
 #### No route definition guards

-`rest-ts-express` cannot guard against unhandled routes.
+`@graywolf/rest-ts-express` cannot guard against unhandled routes.
 If you define a get request to `/users` but forget to handle your route as such:

 ```typescript
 app.get('/users', () => {